AdrianAgulto/Ransomware/README.md

 if file == "MALWARE.py" or file == "thekey.key" or file == "DECRYPT.py": //

-continue // this tells the script to continue to the next if statement and skip the current iteration.
+continue // this tells the script to continue to the next statement and skip the current iteration, meaning the files in the if statement above will be excluded from the rest of the script.

-files.append(file) // This is seperating our python script files and key that are in the same directory from the file list we created earlier in the script.
+files.append(file) // This will add(append) any file to the files list.

 print(files) // Will display the "files" list in the terminal.

-ref: test print

 key = Fernet.generate_key() // This will generate the encryption key.